-DROG, a group of scientists, journalists and media-experts and the University of Cambridge to create a serious game about fake news.
+We worked with DROG, a group of researchers, journalists and media-experts and the University of Cambridge to create a serious game about fake news.
 The brief was: create an interactive method to fight fake news.
-We came up with several ideas, but this one stood out: a game that invites players to destroy the world by disinformation.
-The game will players will understand their tricks.
-So check your morals at the door, and see how fun it is to distort the truth, get into online fights, and gather a million loyal followers along the way!
-You can play the game here, but don’t forget to come back and read this article.
+We came up with several ideas, one of which: a game that invites players to destroy the world by disinformation.
+Check your morals at the door, and discover how to distort the truth, command a bot army, and gather a million loyal followers!
+You can play the game here, but don’t forget to come back and read the article below.

-We designed and developed the brand identity and the online responsive game you can play in your browser.
-We’re a Dutch design studio, but it isn’t typical Dutch design: we took inspiration from the “tacky” and “over-the-top” aesthetic of tabloid newspapers and clickbait media sites.
-We made several prototypes with different designs before settling on one that uses simple index cards and a 1980s teleprinter-inspired typeface that feels very game-y.
-Bright, primary colours such as red, yellow and blue contrast with the game’s over-the-top content, while still doing justice to the – all too real – underlying concept of disinformation and manipulation.
+For the game’s visual identity we took inspiration from the “tacky” and “over-the-top” aesthetic of tabloid newspapers and clickbait media sites.
+We made several prototypes with different designs before settling on one that uses simple index cards and a 1980s teleprinter-inspired typeface.
+We think it works well to highlight the game’s over-the-top content, while still doing justice to the – all too real – underlying concept of disinformation and manipulation.

 We had a great time playing this Fake News game… except for the feelings of “Wow, this is too real” and the “Oh no, this seems familiar…”!